 Step 10: Add printable ears to the Baby Yoda cake

-On the morning of the party, bring the cake out of the refrigerator and pop into a cake box (I put an Amazon delivery box on top of it) to bring it up to room temperature.
+On the morning of the party, bring the cake out of the refrigerator and pop into a cake box (I put an Amazon delivery box on top of it as a makeshift cake box) to bring it up to room temperature.
 Putting a chilled cake into a cake box is important because otherwise, condensation may settle onto your cake.
 I’ve made this mistake before, and it’s not good.
 Lesson learned: Be sure to put your cake into a box to bring it up to room temp to avoid condensation.